OmTarawneh/gh-search-code-challenge/README.md

 - The application comes with unit tests, though not for all components, as some are excluded for timing measurement purposes.
 However, significant components have test coverage.

+- Not all component can be tested because there are some known issues with Next 13 for RCS. [issue](https://github.com/vercel/next.js/issues/47299)

 ## Getting Started

 Before running the application, please ensure that you have the following prerequisites installed: